ZiAzusa/ZiAzusa/AboutAvatar.md

-The avatar of my GitHub Account is referenced from <a href="https://www.pixiv.net/artworks/69174797">Pixiv</a>,painted by <a href="https://www.pixiv.net/ users/188106">たんたんめん</a>.
+The avatar of my GitHub account is referenced from <a href="https://www.pixiv.net/artworks/69174797">Pixiv</a>,painted by <a href="https://www.pixiv.net/ users/188106">たんたんめん</a>.
 If it is not for public using, please contact me to remove.